 The Rise of Crab Cakes in Breakfast Menus

-Crab cakes, however, have roots that stretch back to the Chesapeake Bay area, where they’ve been a beloved seafood dish for generations.
+Crab cakes, however, have roots in the Chesapeake Bay area, where they’ve been a beloved seafood dish for generations.
 Their popularity has soared recently, making them a trendy choice for breakfast and brunch menus.
-When you combine these two culinary icons, you get a dish that’s not only delicious but also tells a story of culinary evolution.
+Combining these two culinary icons creates a delicious dish that tells the story of culinary evolution.

 Nutrient | Amount per Serving |